kamadorueda/four-shells/front/src/components/docs/Home.md

 Four Shells is an small group of people who put a name to a cause:

-- Building things for the community!
+- Building software for the community!

 Currently we build and maintain: